Matrix Decomposition and Applications: Application: Rank-One and Rank-Two Update/Downdate

-If we have already calculated the Cholesky factor $\bR$ of $\bA \in \real^{n\times n}$, then the Cholesky factor $\bR^\prime$ of $\bA^\prime$ can be obtained efficiently.
-Note that $\bA^\prime$ differs from $\bA$ only via the symmetric rank-one matrix.
-Hence we can compute $\bR^\prime$ from $\bR$ using the rank-one Cholesky update, which takes $O(n^2)$ operations each saving from $O(n^3)$ if we do know $\bR$, the Cholesky decomposition of $\bA$ up front, i.e., we want to compute the Cholesky decomposition of $\bA^\prime$ via that of $\bA$.
-To see this, suppose there is a set of orthogonal matrices $\bQ_n \bQ_{n-1}\ldots \bQ_1$ such that that
+If we have already calculated the Cholesky factor $\bR$ of $\bA$, then the Cholesky factor $\bR^\prime$ of $\bA^\prime$ can be calculated efficiently.
+This avoids recomputing the decomposition from scratch, reducing the computational cost from $\mathcalO(n^3)$ to $\mathcalO(n^2)$.
+Specifically, $\bR^\prime$ is obtained via a \textit{rank-one Cholesky update}, leveraging the fact that $\bA^\prime$ differs from $\bA$ only by a symmetric rank-one matrix.
+To derive $\bR^\prime$, consider a set of orthogonal matrices $\bQ_n \bQ_{n-1}\ldots \bQ_1$ such that:

-Then we find out the expression for the Cholesky factor of $\bA^\prime$ by $\bR^\prime$.
-Specifically, multiply the left-hand side (l.h.s.,) of the above equation by its transpose,
+The Cholesky factor $\bR^\prime$ can be determined by analyzing the above transformation.
+Specifically, the left-hand side of the equation, when multiplied by its transpose, yields: